Taxpayers League of Minnesota Announces Release of 2018 Scorecard, Awards

-ST.PAUL – The Taxpayers League of Minnesota is today releasing its 2017 annual Legislative Scorecard.
+ST.PAUL – The Taxpayers League of Minnesota has released its 2018 annual Legislative Scorecard.

-The League’s Legislative Scorecard rates legislators on their votes for the prosperity of Minnesota families and businesses, to reduce government spending, promote government efficiency, less onerous regulation, and in favor of property rights and free markets.
+The League’s Legislative Scorecard rates legislators on their votes for the prosperity of Minnesota families and businesses, to reduce government spending, promote government efficiency, eliminate onerous regulation, and in favor of property rights and free markets.

 On the scorecard, we also note which legislators who have signed the Taxpayer Protection Pledge: a promise that they “will oppose any and all efforts to increase taxes.”
 It asks legislators to promise their constituents and the state of Minnesota, not to increase taxes.
 The pledge can be found on the scorecard and also on our website at taxpayersleague.org/pledge.
 We update that list as we receive signatures and also include non-incumbent candidates who have signed the pledge.

-The 2017 scorecard is available online at taxpayersleague.org/scorecard along with links to past scorecards.
+The 2018 scorecard is available online at taxpayersleague.org/scorecard along with links to past scorecards.
 It is being sent to all of the League’s members across Minnesota.

-Celebrating its 20th year, The Taxpayers League has been standing up for Minnesota taxpayers by championing lower taxes, limited government, local control, and free enterprise through nonpartisan grassroots advocacy and full empowerment of taxpaying citizens.
+Celebrating its 21st year, The Taxpayers League has been standing up for Minnesota taxpayers by championing lower taxes, limited government, local control, and free enterprise through nonpartisan grassroots advocacy and full empowerment of taxpaying citizens.

 100% - Best Friend of the Taxpayer

-87% and above – Friends of the Taxpayer
+90% and above – Friends of the Taxpayer

-Rep. Eric Lucero, District 30B – Dayton
+Rep. Eric Lucero, 30B – Dayton

 80% and above – Honorable Mention